a-rahimi/dataframe/README.md

 analysis](https://escholarship.org/uc/item/9x5608wr) derives a dataframe API with 14 entry points.
 The API for R's dplyr dataframe package ostensibly has only five entry points ("mutate", "select", "filter", "summarize", and "arrange"), but each entry point provides a plethora of options that radically modify their behavior.
 Some of these entry points even provide a mini-language of their own.

 The semantics for the dataframes implemented in this package are simple to define an implement.

-Almost all the operations rely on one workhorse function called "merge()".
-The various operations affect the behavior of `merge` by passing different reduction functions.
-A "merge" genealizes a traditional join between two dataframes by allowing the caller to supply callbacks that change how rows that match between the two dataframes are combined, and how to combine multiple rows that match.
-Inner joins, outer joins, selecting rows, and grouping operations are all implemented by calling merge() with slightly different callbacks.
+This package borrows and modifies the notion of an index from SQL and Pandas.
+These indices are called "tags" here, and they are involved in every operation the package implements, including join, groupby, and indexing.
+A dataframe is a vector of tagged values.
+The value of the vector can be any datatype, including plain datatypes like ints or floats, or user-defined data-types like structs or classes.
+The entries in the dataframe are sorted in ascending order of their tags.
+These tags can be of any type as well, as long as they support comparison operators like "<" and "==".
+These tags serve several purposes, including that of an index in traditional dataframes.
+By default the entries are tagged by consecutive integers, so that the tags are just the index value of each value in the array (in this case the tags are implied and aren't actually stored).
+Joining two dataframes amounts to combining entries of two dataframes that have the same tag value.
+The groupby operation reduces all entries of a dataframe that have the same tag value.
+Select entries of a dataframe happens by collecting all entries that have a given set of tag values.

+All operations on a dataframe are defined in terms of three basic operations:

+* Expr_Union combines the rows of two dataframes into one dataframe whose rows in sorted in order of their tags.
+This operation is analogous to an outer join in SQL.

+* Expr_Intersect combines two dataframes into one dataframe by selecting only rows of the two dataframes that have the same tag, and combining the values of these rows with a user-supplied function.
+This operation is analogous to an inner join in SQL.

+* Expr_Reduce combines all the entries of a dataframe that have the same tag into one entry.
+This combination operation is a reduction with a user-supplied binary operator.
+This operation resembles a group-by operation in SQL.

 Unlike traditional dataframes, this package does not take a position on row-wise vs columnar storage.
 Its dataframe are 1D vectors.
 When the elements of these